Is Stomach Sleeping Safe During Pregnancy?

 As you enter the second trimester, your bump starts to grow.
 Stomach sleeping becomes physically uncomfortable—and eventually impossible.
 By the third trimester, lying face-down places unnecessary pressure on the abdomen and makes restful sleep unlikely.

 Most women naturally stop stomach sleeping by mid-pregnancy, but those who still prefer it may need support to break the habit.
-That’s where side-sleeping strategies and pillows come in.
+Tools that stabilise your position—especially U-shaped pregnancy pillows—can make a major difference because they support your bump at the front and your back at the same time, preventing rolling.

 Health authorities, including the NHS and ACOG, generally advise against stomach sleeping after the first trimester.
 Side sleeping—especially on the left—is recommended as the safest option for circulation and comfort.
 Back sleeping is also discouraged later in pregnancy due to circulation risks (see our full guide: Is Back Sleeping Safe During Pregnancy?).

 If you naturally love stomach sleeping, switching can feel frustrating.
-Here are some alternatives:
+Here are some alternatives that mimic the comfort of stomach sleeping while keeping you safe:

 Is stomach sleeping safe in early pregnancy?